• Back to the Global website

 Paid Vacation / Annual Leave

 Almost all workers are legally entitled to 5.6 weeks’ (28 days) paid holiday per year (known as statutory leave entitlement or annual leave).
 Most workers who work a 5-day week must receive 28 days’ paid annual leave per year.
 This is calculated by multiplying a normal working week (5 days) by the annual entitlement of 5.6 weeks.
 Statutory paid holiday entitlement is limited to 28 days.
-Staff working 6 days a week is only entitled to 28 days’ paid holiday and not 33.6 days (5.6 multiplied by 6).
+Staff working 6 days a week are only entitled to 28 days’ paid holiday and not 33.6 days (5.6 multiplied by 6).
 Workers do not have a statutory right to paid leave on bank and public holidays.
 If paid leave is given on a bank or public holiday, this can count towards the 5.6 weeks minimum holiday entitlement.
 However, many employers will provide paid leave on bank and public holidays in addition to the worker’s annual leave entitlement.
 During the term of annual leave, workers are paid at their weekly rate of pay for the days of annual leave.

-Under New Rules (The Deduction from Wages (Limitation) Regulations 2014 (SI 2014/3322), Where the employer has made any unlawful deductions from holiday pay which the employee is entitled to, the employee can only claim for unlawful deductions made within two years from their pay.
+Under New Rules (The Deduction from Wages (Limitation) Regulations 2014 (SI 2014/3322), where the employer has made any unlawful deductions from holiday pay which the employee is entitled to, the employee can only claim for unlawful deductions made within two years from their pay.
 This will be applicable to claims starting from 1 July 2015.
-Furthermore, the new rules also provide that that the right to payment in respect of annual leave provided for by the Regulations is not intended to operate in such a way so as to provide that right under a worker’s contract.
+Furthermore, the new rules also provide that the right to payment in respect of annual leave provided for by the Regulations is not intended to operate in such a way as to provide that right under a worker’s contract.
 It is a separate statutory right.

-Source: §13 & 13-A, 15, 16 & 18 of Working Time Regulations 1998 (as amended by 2007 Amendment Regulations)
+Source: §13 & 13-A, 15, 16 & 18 of Working Time Regulations 1998 (as amended by 2007 Amendment Regulations; Reg.
+3 of the Employment Rights (Amendment, Revocation and Transitional Provision) Regulations 2023, No. 1426

 Pay on Public Holidays

-Employees in UK are entitled to public holiday benefits for the following eight public holidays: New Year’s Day (1st Jan), Good Friday, Easter Monday, Early May Bank Holiday, Spring Bank holiday, Summer Bank holiday, Christmas Day (25 Dec) and Boxing Day.
+Employees in the UK are entitled to public holiday benefits for the following eight public holidays: New Year’s Day (1st Jan), Good Friday, Easter Monday, Early May Bank Holiday, Spring Bank holiday, Summer Bank holiday, Christmas Day (25 Dec) and Boxing Day.
 Bank holidays are holidays when banks and many other businesses are closed for the day.
 However, public holidays are also referred to as bank holidays, with the two terms often used interchangeably.
-Bank holidays are legally known to observe closures of bank and financial institutions.
+Bank holidays are legally known to observe closures of banks and financial institutions.
 Even though all banks are closed on official bank holidays, many shops remain open.
 Workers do not have an automatic right to paid leave on bank and public holidays in the UK.
-It is the employer's choice to include public holiday in entitled annual leave or provide it in addition to annual leave. (www.gov.uk/bank-holidays)
+It is the employer's choice to include a public holiday in the entitled annual leave or provide it in addition to annual leave. (www.gov.uk/bank-holidays)

 Weekly Rest Days